kenoma/jpeg.tools/README.md

 # jpeg.tools

 This is a C# wrapper on jpegtran interpretation (libjpeg).
 This project targets mainly on lossles jpeg size reducing task.
-It's ~20 times faster than pure managed implementation with <a href="https://bitmiracle.com/libjpeg/">LibJpeg.NET</a>.

 Usage
 ```